Mert-Ozbolat/Pizza-Restaurant/README.md

 # 🎯Project Features:
 •Impressive Homepage: A stylish design that welcomes users with images and headlines reflecting the restaurant's atmosphere.

-Menu Page: An interactive menu where users can explore our pizza varieties, view ingredients, and check prices.
+•Menu Page: An interactive menu where users can explore our pizza varieties, view ingredients, and check prices.

-••Order Form: A responsive and user-friendly order form that allows users to place orders quickly and easily online.
+•Order Form: A responsive and user-friendly order form that allows users to place orders quickly and easily online.

 •About Us Section: An informative section telling the story and values of our restaurant.